How many paid lobbyists does it take to kill thousands of animals a year?

 - Dr. Carolynn Bissett: email@example.com

-Tell them that PETA kills 90% of the animals it takes in, that it steals people’s animals and puts them to death in violation of state laws and regulations, that it has always maintained it is “not in the home finding business” and has made virtually no effort to do so, and that it has a history of criminal conduct and lying to people in order to acquire and kill animals.
+Tell them that PETA kills 90% of the animals it takes in, that it takes people’s animals and puts them to death in violation of state laws and regulations, that it has always maintained it is “not in the home finding business” and has made virtually no effort to do so, and that it has a history of lying to people in order to acquire and kill animals.
 As such, it cannot legally be licensed as a private shelter under SB 1381.
 And while you are at it, tell them that we should not have to wait years for VDACS to act while PETA kills thousands more.

 Photo: Just a small number of the tens of thousands of puppies, kittens, rabbits, and other animal companions put to death by PETA over the years, some of whom were stolen from their families or their families were promised they would find homes.